vsupapo/BookNook/README.md

 * Create a book entry
 * Delete a book entry
 * Update a book entry
+* Search for books by category
+* Search for books by keyword
-* Search for books by category, keyword, or price
+* Search for books by ascending or descending price
 * Browse books on The New York Times Best Sellers lists

 Book entries include details such as: